CASDAV/DotNet.LearningNotes/DotNet/2.First Steps/My First Project (.Net CLI).md

 ![Project templates](../assets/First_Steps/DotNetTemplatesCommand.png)

+>[!note]
-<p style="color:yellow">Note: When you are creating a project from CLI try always to remember the short name of the template that you want to create to use it in the next command.</p>
+>When you are creating a project from CLI try always to remember the short name of the template that you want to create to use it in the next command.

 ## Execute the next command